 today’s fast-paced business environments.

-Our data indicates that most companies do not automate User Acceptance testing that involve high reliance on visual UI elements.
+Our data indicates that most companies do not automate UAT Testing that involve high reliance on visual UI elements.
 This is a problem that the right testing management tool can solve.

 Test (Management) Automation vs Automated Testing